lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 This plugin makes it easy for any website — big or small — to engage and grow their traffic, market their content, gain insight, and monetize their audience.
 And it all lives in one simple dashboard.

-This single plugin combines the functionality of many -- social, content, and monetization plugins including: JetPack, Contextual Related Posts (CRP), Social Warfare, Tasty Pins, Yet Another Related Posts Plugin (YARPP), Zemanta, SexyBookmarks, Shariff, AddThis, AddToAny, and many others.
+This single plugin combines the functionality of many -- social, content, and monetization plugins including: JetPack, Contextual Related Posts (CRP), Social Warfare, Tasty Pins, Social Pug, Yet Another Related Posts Plugin (YARPP), Zemanta, SexyBookmarks, Shariff, AddThis, AddToAny, and many others.

-We do all this in a lightweight & lightening fast package by using advanced code optimization techniques such a selective and lazy loading.
+We do all this in a lightweight & lightening fast package by using [advanced code optimization techniques](https://support.shareaholic.com/hc/en-us/articles/204339849-Shareaholic-and-Site-Page-Speed) such a selective and lazy loading.
 The plugin loads just the functionality that you have selected and when necessary.

-Also, because all the tools are vertically integrated, you'll have a set of tools that are designed to work perfectly together with no conflicts, headaches or slow downs.
-In fact, we’re recognized by WP Engine as being a [“Essential Speed Friendly Social Media & SEO Toolkit”](https://wpengine.com/solution-center/shareaholic-the-essential-social-media-toolkit/).
+Also, because all the tools are integrated, you'll have a set of tools on your website that are designed to work perfectly together with no conflicts, headaches or slow downs.

+In fact, Shareaholic is recognized by **WP Engine** as an [“Essential Speed Friendly Social Media & SEO Toolkit”](https://wpengine.com/solution-center/shareaholic-the-essential-social-media-toolkit/). **Kinsta** upon  testing determined that the plugin [doesn't add much load time overall to a WordPress site](https://kinsta.com/blog/shareaholic-review/).
+A mere 14 *milliseconds*.
+That is less than 1/20th of a blink of an eye!

 = Social Media Share Buttons =